Denuwanhh/sl-covid19-updates/README.md

-# Sri Lanka COVID-19 Updates Chrome Extensions
+# Sri Lanka COVID-19 Updates - Chrome Extension

 The directory holding the manifest file can be added as an extension in developer mode in its current state.